 I think I was too busy resisting the screen and thinking how would be a place that has never been touched by any woman for more than 800 years, so could not really feel anything.

 There are domes standing out here and there.
-At times it seems that it might have been built by the rubble around, but then you never know it might be the rubble from its own walls.
+At times it seems that it might have been built by the rubble around it, but then you never know it might be the rubble from its own walls.

-From the top, you can get a top down view of Mehrauli, which is that of an extremely crowded area.
+From the top, you can get a top-down view of Mehrauli, which is an extremely crowded area.
 But if it was not so, then in those days it might have been a scenic view.
 And the queens and ladies from the Harem might have enjoyed their lives from these parapets.
-You can also see that the palace would have extended into large area parts of which have now been encroached.
+You can also see that the palace would have extended into large areas parts of which have now been encroached.
 There are houses built with walls of the palace.

 Outside all the monuments you would find groups of men playing cards.
-Using the alleys in these places as their meeting and playing area along with all the neighborhood kids who would use these places to pay hide and seek and other games.
-Now this does take way the ambiance of the place.
+Using the alleys in these places as their meeting and playing areas along with all the neighborhood kids who would use these places to play hide and seek and other games.
+Now, this does take away the ambiance of the place.
 But at the same time, it keeps these places alive.
 You can feel life here because of the living people using these spaces.
 Otherwise, they would only be the resting places for those who may have lived and died multiple times over by now.

-This is a must do walk for all Delhi lovers and those who love exploring Delhi.
+North Mehrauli is a must-do walk for all Delhi lovers and those who love exploring Delhi.
 Somehow most of the things on this walk are not on the popular itineraries of Delhi.

-Recommend you to read following travel blog on Places to Visit in Delhi.
+Recommend you to read the following travel blog on Places to Visit in Delhi.